kera-cudmore/kera-cudmore/README.md

 I signed up for my first hackathon within weeks of starting my diploma, and it was the best thing I've ever done!

-I love collaborating with others to produce a project within a deadline using sprints, it also allow me to develop agile development skills.
+I love collaborating with others to produce a project within a deadline using sprints, it has also allowed me to develop agile development skills.

+For the April 2022 Hackathon I was given the opportunity to be the scrum master of our team, it was an amazing experience, and showed me another layer of team development work.
+I'm looking forward to delving deeper into scrum at some point in the future.

 | Date, Theme & Organiser   | Hackathon Project | Place |